Val-d-emar/nodejs2024Q1-service/README.md

 ## Prerequisites

 - Git - [Download &amp; Install Git](https://git-scm.com/downloads).
-- You have to get the `export` utility too (on Linux and MacOs it's in the box, on Windows you can install [MinGW](https://www.mingw-w64.org)).
 - Node.js - [Download &amp; Install Node.js](https://nodejs.org/en/download/) and the npm package manager.

 ## Downloading